Young Deer Creek

 Young Deer Creek is a stream in Forsyth County in the U.S. state of Georgia.
 It is a tributary to the Chattahoochee River.
+It sits on an elevation of 1070 feet (326 meters).

 Young Deer Creek most likely is named after a local Cherokee Indian.
 A variant name is "Young Deers Creek".
+A park named Young Deer Creek Park is also located near this stream by Lake Lanier.